techlot/summer-camp-managment-system/README.md

 ![Administartive panel - Dashboard](preview/admin-dashboard.png)

 - #### Division panel - Manage applications
-  > A view, which is responsible for perfoming the recruitment procedure.
-It's equipped with all the necessary tools to assist recruiters as well as quickly and accurately parse applications by keywords to sift out the top candidates.
+  > The applications management view is responsible for perfoming the recruitment procedure.
+It is equipped with all the necessary tools to assist recruiters as well as quickly and accurately parse applications by keywords to sift out the top candidates.

 ![Administartive panel - Dashboard](preview/division-manage-applications.png)

 - #### Camper panel - Your applications
-  > A view, that is used by the campers (clients) to track their submitted applictions.
+  > The submitted applications view is used by the campers (clients) to track their submitted applictions.

 ![Administartive panel - Dashboard](preview/camper-your-applications.png)

-- #### Capmer panel - Apply
+- #### Camper panel - Apply
-  > A view, that is used by the campers (clients) to send their application for the desired program in the most efficient and esiest way.
-The view equipped with all the neccesary tools to create a positive user experience and provide clear and easy application procedure.
+  > The applications submission view is used by the campers (clients) to send their application for the desired program in the easiest and most efficient way.
+The view is equipped with all the neccesary tools to create a positive user experience and provide clear and an easy application procedure.

 ![Administartive panel - Dashboard](preview/camper-apply.png)